 There are however, several paths companies can take to mitigate the loss, including: Applying a proactive “gender lens” to all pay, promotion and performance processes, supporting mentorships, and offering flex-time and family leave programmes that benefit all employees.

-Armstrong notes that in the UK, awareness of the “wasted” female workforce is making an impact.
+Arnold notes that in the UK, awareness of the “wasted” female workforce is making an impact.
 She’s observed the growth of organisations devoted to training and refreshing the tech skills of women re-entering the workforce after a break in employment.
 These candidates, who already have considerable experience, could fill middle-management roles and promote rapidly.

 Bet on Women